The Tale of Silyan

-The Tale of Silyan (Приказната за Силјан) is a 2025 Macedonian documentary film produced and directed by Tamara Kotevska.
-It follows a Macedonian farmer who saves an injured White stork and the two form a bond.
+The Tale of Silyan (Приказната за Силјан) is a 2025 Macedonian documentary film produced, written and directed by Tamara Kotevska.
+It follows Macedonian farmer Nikola Conev and his family in the backdrop of the country's economic instability.
+While Conev forms a bond with an injured white stork, his daughter, son-in-law, grandchildren, and wife move to Germany in search of better life.

-The film had its world premiere out of competition at the 82nd Venice International Film Festival on 29 August 2025.
-It was selected as the Macedonian entry for the Best International Feature Film at the 98th Academy Awards.
-The Tale of Silyan premiered in North Macedonia on 22 September 2025.
+The film had its world premiere out of competition at the 82nd Venice International Film Festival on August 29, 2025, it was theatrically released in North Macedonia on September 22, and in the United States on November 28 by Picturehouse.

-The film is scheduled to be released in select territories of United States and Canada on November 28, 2025 by Walt Disney Studios Motion Pictures.
+It was selected as the Macedonian entry for the Best International Feature Film at the 98th Academy Awards, but it was not nominated.